What is Reconciliation?

 #1 – Compare one Account Balance with the Other

 In this first step, the debits and credits are matched to ensure that the balances match.
 For example, when a business pays rent, it debits the rent account and credits the cash or rent payable account.
-At the reconciliation date, all the debits in rent should match the credits in cash account and rent payable account related to the rent expense.
+At the reconciliation date, all the debits in rent should match the credits in the cash account and rent payable account related to the rent expense.

 #2 – Check Entries in both Accounts